 Moore's Law is an empirical observation that simply states: "The number of transistors in a dense integrated circuit doubles approximately every two years".
 This empirical law is named after Gordon E. Moore, co-founder of Intel Corporation, who described the trend in his 1965 paper.
 (From Wikipedia) Moore's law means, from a electronic chip perspective, that a good deal of electronic hardware is rendered nearly obsolete every two years. … [Read more...] about Does Moore’s Law Apply To Your Career?

 Here we go again.
 There seem to be endless discussions about "delegation".
 Over and over again the same answer is given regarding how one should go about learning to delegate.
 And over and over, the advice seems less than adequate.
 The most recent article I read was on the TechRepublic website and it discussed delegation and how to learn to delegate successfully.
-Like so many other discussions regarding this topic, it focused on the idea that … [Read more...] about How to Delegate
+Like so many other discussions regarding this topic, it focused on the idea … [Read more...] about How to Delegate, for Technical Managers

 Everyone wants to be a leader.
 Current articles praise the leader in all of us while at the same time designating leadership a mystical quality possessed by a few select individuals.
 Leaders are often said to be inspirational.
 But while many people define the distinguishing characteristic of a leader as "the ability to inspire" most of us also want to work for mangers who can be inspiring.
 This dilemma regarding the definitions of manager … [Read more...] about Leadership vs Management: and the winner is!